This neoplasm is not reportable.

 Definition

-In situ mantle cell neoplasia is defined as the presence of cyclin D1, positive lymphoid cells with CCND1 rearrangements restricted to the mantle zones of otherwise hyperplastic-appearing lymphoid tissue.
+In situ mantle cell neoplasm (ISMCN) is defined by the presence of cyclin D1–positive B cells, usually with CCND1 rearrangement, restricted to usually non-expanded mantle zones of lymphoid follicles.
+(WHO 5th edition)

 D47.7 Other specified neoplasms of uncertain or unknown behavior of lymphoid, hematopoietic, and related tissue